 The Teaching Pyramid Model is a professional development and education program to promote the social-emotional readiness of children.
 This program is a multi-tiered, data-driven system of supports developed by the Center for Social-Emotional Foundations of Early Learning (CSFEL) for use within early childhood programs serving children birth to 5.
 The Pyramid Model serves as both a prevention and intervention program, providing early education teachers with skills to foster the healthy development of social-emotional competencies in all children in their classrooms, while also offering a framework for teachers to intervene to provide more targeted social-emotional skill development for children presenting with challenging behaviors or requiring additional support.

 We have developed an intervention, Learning to Objectively Observe Kids (LOOK) in collaboration with colleagues at the University of Virginia, Center for Advanced Teaching and Learning.
 The goal of the project is to improve early childhood teachers’ observational skills, increases their understanding of the interdependence between children’s behavior and the resources/opportunities available to them within specific classroom contexts, and helps them to use this information to select evidence-based strategies to meet the needs of children who display challenging behaviors.
+Our team is currently evaluating the efficacy of the intervention with data from 111 teachers and their students who participated in a randomized controlled trial.

 https://www.miamilighthouse.org/ChildrenServices.asp